Anxiety

 Sexual Dysfunction

-This is where both medications struggle:
+This is where both medications can struggle:

 Sexual side effects include decreased libido, delayed orgasm, and erectile dysfunction in men.
 These effects are dose-dependent and may improve with dose reduction or switching medications.